tIsGoud/raspi-cluster-setup/README.md

 Run the ansible playbook: `ansible-playbook create_group_vars_all_with_hardware.yml`.
 The found devices will be added to the file `group_vars/all`.
 Running the playbook with all devices running gives you an unordered list of devices under 'mac_address_mapping'.
 The 'cattle'-way.

 If you want to have more control over the order of the entries, turn on the devices one-by-one, run the playbook and make a note of the new entries under 'mac_address_mapping'.
-The 'pets'-way.
+The 'pet'-way.
+I have to confess I ordered the entries to match the physical stack.

 For the functionality either way works.